-This said professionalism is a two-way street.
-Unprofessional behavior by students includes, among other things, lack of communication, blaming other people or external factors, lying, affecting others negatively in a group or in the class, not accepting criticism, and not being proactive in solving problems or seeking help.
+This said, professionalism is a two-way-street.
+Unprofessional behavior of students includes, among other things: lack of communication, blaming other people or external factors, lying, affecting others negatively in a group or in the class, not accepting criticism and not being proactive in solving problems or seeking help.
 Furthermore, faculty often have family and other obligations to tend to.
-Over the weekend, replies to your inquiries or questions may be delayed.
-If a student repeatedly lacks professionalism, the instructor can file a formal complaint against the student through the Dean of Students's office.
+Over the weekend, replies to your inquiries or questions maybe delayed.
+If a student is lacking professionalism repeatedly, the instructor has the rights to file formal complaint against the student through the Dean of Student office.